AriFordsham/GHCWiki/type-functions-status.md

 1. Allow repeated variable occurrences in lhses of type instances (see paper).
 1. Replacing GADT refinements by explicit equality constraints:

-  - CLEANUP:

-    - `TcGadt.tcUnifyTys` can now probably be replaced again by the non-side-effecting unifier that was in `types/Unify.hs` (recover from previous repo states).
-    - What else?
   - Regressions that remain to be fixed:

     - `gadt/lazypatok` needs to be fixed (are irrefutable patterns really ok, see [ http://okmij.org/ftp/Haskell/GADT-problem.hs](http://okmij.org/ftp/Haskell/GADT-problem.hs)\]?)